Abjad/abjad/abjad/docs/source/reference_manual/notes/index.rst

 Making notes from numbers
 -------------------------

-You can also make notes from a pitch number and duration:
+You can also make notes from numbers:

 ::